Jesulonimi21/AeternityTutorials/Making Aeternity Wallet Transactions with aepp-sdk-js.md

-# Tutorials How to make wallet transactions on the Web with aepp-sdk-js
+# TUTORIALS: How to make wallet transactions on the Web with aepp-sdk-js

 ## Tutorial Overview
 This tutorial is meant for web developers who want to begin to build interesting applications on the aeternity blockchain.